 - Highly prevalent condition: Roughly 1.6 percent of the U.S. population (an estimated 5.2 million to potentially 7.1 million individuals) have hepatitis C. The virus is approximately four times more common than human immunodeficiency virus (HIV).1

 - Lack of awareness among infected individuals: An estimated 70 percent of those with hepatitis C remain unaware that they are infected.2

-- Concentrated in high-risk populations: Using drugs and engaging in risky sexual behavior are strong risk factors for hepatitis C. Almost half (48.4 percent) of infected individuals have a history of injected drug use.1 Other high-risk populations include those who are incarcerated or homeless, as well as those who had a blood transfusion before 1992.
+- Concentrations in high-risk populations: Using drugs and engaging in risky sexual behavior are strong risk factors for hepatitis C. Almost half (48.4 percent) of infected individuals have a history of injected drug use.1 Other high-risk populations include those who are incarcerated or homeless, as well as those who had a blood transfusion before 1992.